Mature Masculine

 Honor teachers and tradition: Recognize the wisdom passed down through lineage.

-Build on rather than reject: Seek truth while respecting those who sought before.
+Build on rather than reject: Seek truth while respecting those who came before.

 Stay connected to community: Remain in relationship with others on the path.

-Test our truth against others' wisdom: Allow insights to be refined by community.
+Test our truth against others' wisdom: Allow insights to be refined by respected community.

 The Extremist's Transformation

-When the Extremist's energy gets directed right, it becomes independent seeking that actually finds something worth finding.
+When this energy gets directed right, it becomes independent seeking that finds what is worth finding.
 His independence becomes the nerve to ask hard questions.
 His insistence on direct experience becomes the fire that keeps old traditions from going stale.
+The Extremist heals by learning to follow without losing his flame.
+He must see how his independence has been protection from his own need.
+When he embraces his inner Blind Follower, he finds allegiance that honors tradition.

 The transformed Extremist learns that real independence doesn't mean standing alone.
-You can think for yourself and still listen to someone who's been at it longer.
-Awakening that lasts needs other people in the room.
+We can think for ourselves and still listen to someone who's been at it longer.
+Trustable awakening doesn't happen in a vacuum.
+We all need other people to guide and check us along the way.

 Living with the Extremist Shadow